Warriors rally from 14 down in 4th, beat Lakers 115-113

 Warriors: Curry played in his 712th regular-season game, moving into fifth in franchise history and surpassing Alvin Attles.

-Lakers: Davis had six assists in the first quarter, which is a career high for him in a single quarter.
+Lakers: Montrezl Harrell was 6 of 6 from the field and finished with 17 points. … Kyle Kuzma had his second straight double double with 15 points and 10 rebounds. … Davis had six assists in the first quarter, which is a career high for him in a single quarter.

 UP NEXT